 Salary Information for Federal Corrections Officers

-While salaries varied according to locality and the prevailing rate of pay in different parts of the United States, the overall average yearly salary for correctional officers and jailers was $45,320 as of May 2015, with the top 10 percent of officers earning $73,060 or more.
-The U.S. Bureau of Labor Statistics (BLS) also noted that correctional officers and jailers working for the Federal Executive Branch earned an average of $53,560 per year.
+While salaries varied according to locality and the prevailing rate of pay in different parts of the United States.
+In May 2018, the BLS reported that workers in the 90th percentile or higher earned $76,760 or more per year, whereas the bottom 10th percentile earned $31,140 or less per year.
+The U.S. Bureau of Labor Statistics (BLS) also noted that correctional officers and jailers working for the Federal Executive Branch earned an average of $57,540 per year.
 In addition to other standard benefits, federal correctional officers are issued uniforms or receive a clothing allowance; they may also receive retirement benefits.

-Job growth for correctional officers was expected to be slower than average, increasing only four percent between 2014 and 2024.
+Job growth for correctional officers was expected to declined through 2028.
 The BLS also reported that population growth drives demand.
 However, other factors like budgetary constraints, shorter prison terms and alternatives to prison may limit the employment growth for correctional officers (www.bls.gov).

 Correctional Facility Services Career Information